Gopalnagar, North 24 Parganas: Area overview

 The area shown in the map was a part of Jessore district from 1883.
 At the time of Partition of Bengal (1947) the Radcliffe Line placed the police station areas of Bangaon and Gaighata of Jessore district in India and the area was made a part of 24 Parganas district.

 The renowned novelist Bibhutibhushan Bandopadhyay (of Pather Panchali fame) belonged to this area and many of his writings portray his experience in the area.

 It is a flat plain located in the lower Ganges Delta.

 In the densely populated area, 16.33% of the population lives in the urban areas and 83.67% lives in the rural areas.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Civic administration

 Police station

 Gopalnagar police station covers an area of 169 km2 and serves a population of 380,793.
 It has jurisdiction over Bangaon CD Block.

 Demographics

 According to the 2011 Census of India, Gopalnagar had a total population of 2,174, of which 1,106 (51%) were males and 1,068 (49%) were females.
 Population in the age range 0–6 years was 199.
 The total number of literate persons in Gopalnagar was 1,688 (85.47% of the population over 6 years).

 Economy

-There four banks located in the town, belonging to the Gopalnagar branch of the State Bank of India, Punjab National Bank, Bandhan Bank & RBL Bank.
+There four banks located in the village, belonging to the Gopalnagar branch of the State Bank of India, Punjab National Bank, Bandhan Bank & RBL Bank.